Membrane cofactor protein: Measles infection

+Medulloblastoma

 Established medulloblastoma (a malignant brain tumor common in childhood) specimens express CD46, and that medulloblastoma specimens removed from patients had a high level of CD46 expression.
 Therefore, a vaccine made of the Edmonston strain of measles virus could treat the medulloblastoma.
 Such a vaccine has already been tested in a number of trials involving other tumor types which have a high expression of CD46, including one type of adult brain tumor.

+Prostate cancer

 Recently, CD46 has emerged as a promising target for the treatment of both adenocarcinoma and neuroendocrine types of metastatic castration-resistant prostate cancer (mCRPC).
 YS5, a human full-length IgG1 with high specificity for CD46, was identified to have high binding affinity for prostate cancer tissue.
 YS5 has been developed into an antibody-drug conjugate, FOR46, which is currently in a phase I clinical trial (NCT03575819) for the treatment of mCRPC.
 Since then, a companion molecular imaging agent for CD46-targeted therapy has been developed.

+Inflammatory diseases

+CD46 deficiency contributes to inflammation disorders.